Tracking worked hours is essential for every restaurant.

 For this, a lot of restaurants still rely on paper timesheets or spreadsheets.
 These are filled out manually, then sent backwards and forwards between restaurants and the payroll responsible person in HQ.

 Geofencing establishes a virtual perimeter around a real-world location.
 This perimeter then triggers a response from any mobile device which enters it.
-This could be an in-app notification for instance, or a text.
+This could, for instance, be an in-app notification or a text.

 This ensures the right hours are being recorded at the right place.
 This is especially useful if you have staff working between different restaurants during the week.